Powerlearnproject/se-day1-assignment-pricechuphi/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
+Prompt engineering is the process of structuring an instruction that can be interpreted and understood by a generative AI model.

+- It ensures that AI models produce accurate and relevant outputs.
+It's the art of crafting effective prompts that guide the model's behavior, ensuring effective human-AI communication.
+- Furthermore, prompt engineering plays a role in software development by using AI models to generate code snippets or provide solutions to programming challenges.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+Vague prompt: How much do Kenyans earn?
+Improved prompt: What is the per capita income of Kenya?

+The improved version is more effective because it uses a standard and globally accepted method or approach to estimate the income of an average person in Kenya.
+The first prompt is ambiguous in that it does not specify the exact category of the population whose remuneration is of interest.